GalacticBot/galactic-docs/docs/faq.md

 **Example**
 `/moderation wordfilter enabled:False`
 `-moderation wordfilter --enabled false`

+## Emojis aren't working
+This is an issue with how permissions work with webhooks (slash commands are webhooks under the hood).
+Unfortunately there isn't anything *I* can do to remedy that, however, you can enable the use of external emojis for the everyone role, which should fix the issue.

+If that isn't an option, consider using the text commands instead, they seem to work fine with emojis.

 ## How do I add x to y filter?
 For most settings whenever the setting has multiple lists (e.g. blacklist, greylist, ignore, bypass, etc.) you choose the list with the `list:` option.
 This option is always accompanied by the `method:` option to select what you're doing to the list, that is to say if you're adding you use `method:add`.
 For some settings that only have one or two lists the method will be named as the list, for instance `/administration protection roles:add`.